vipulpathak113/FrontendInterviewQuestions/README.md

     There are 3 possible values:

     - "loading" – the document is loading.
-    - "interactive" – the document was fully read.
+    - "interactive" – The document has finished loading and the document has been parsed but sub-resources such as scripts, images, stylesheets and frames are still loading.
+The state indicates that the DOMContentLoaded event is about to fire.
-    - "complete" – the document was fully read and all resources (like images) are loaded too.
+    - "complete" – The document and all sub-resources have finished loading.
+The state indicates that the load event is about to fire.

 - onload : check if element with src attribute is loaded
 - onerror : check if element with src attribute is has some error on loading